 TRT Does Not Cause Blood Clots

-In 2014 the FDA passed a law requiring all testosterone manufacturers to include a product warning of a potential risk of blood clots.
-This change in law resulted from case reports and post, marketing surveillance on the effects of testosterone on patients; however, the evidence was conflicting.
+In 2014 the FDA passed a law requiring all testosterone medications to carry a product warning of a potential risk of blood clots.
+This change in law resulted from conflicting case reports and post, marketing surveillance on the effects of testosterone on patients.

-Testosterone Replacement Therapy.
-If it's so Good, Why Doesn't Everyone Take it?
+If it's so Good, Why Doesn't Everyone Take TRT?

-The simple answer is because of insufficient and flawed evidence.
+The simple answer to why many are scared of TRT is because of bad publicity and flawed evidence.

 Hormones are Good for You